Sunday, March 10, 2013

 Leveling makes you beef up in a somewhat Altered Beast like fashion.
 You can then do some of the moves Ken does in the show like rapidly punching several times in a second.
 You also have no shirt which is good I guess, it looks like it might be hot out.

 The basic left to right levels are just bland, not horrifying.
-It’s the boss fights- which consist of weird random button mashing and odd timing- that take you out of the spirit of the franchise that is the real problem.
-They just feel very poorly done, like a broken fighting game.
+It’s the boss fights which consist of weird random button mashing and odd timing that take you out of the spirit of the franchise They just feel very poorly done, like a broken fighting game.
 When I beat the first boss I was very disappointed by the localization changes as well.
 He bubbled up all over.
-I had just finished watching the pilot episode for fist of the Northstar so I knew what was happening and was pretty excited.
-In the anime, Ken has a secret kung fu technique that causes his enemies flesh to bubble, and then their heads explode.
-All that was taken out of the western version and all we got was the bubbling followed by a cartoony cheap 16 bit shump style explosion.
+I had just finished watching the pilot episode for Fist of the Northstar so I knew what was happening and was pretty excited.
+In the anime, Ken has a secret Kung Fu technique that causes his enemies flesh to bubble, and then their heads explode.
+All that was taken out of the western version and all we got was the bubbling followed by a cartoony cheap 16-bit shump style explosion.
 Not a good one either.
 No decapitation.
-I know I sound like a sick freak right now but the magic of these old anime franchises was how over the top they were.
+I know I sound a bit deranged right now but the magic of these old anime franchises was how over the top they were.
 If they weren’t going to give us dynamic gameplay they at least could have spared us some franchise flavor.

 "Consider this and everything that follows it a warning shot!"

 The labyrinth levels are even worse, with traps you really aren’t very well equipped to deal with given how slow and clunky Aazark moves.
 The other big problem is how difficult it is to gain life if you’ve lost it.
 The labyrinth levels allow you to do this by fighting enemies.
-This isn’t to tough but the labyrinths are dangerous, it’s easy to lose more than you gained and you only get one life- die and its back to the beginning of the game.
-A step penalty, considering how much of the game consist of grinding for levels that take too long to reach for a game of this type.
+This isn’t too tough but the labyrinths are dangerous; it’s easy to lose more than you gained and you only get one life.
+Die, and it's back to the beginning of the game.
+A steep penalty, considering how much of the game consist of grinding for levels that take too long to reach for a game of this type.
 While I’d have liked to see what could be done at the last upgrade I couldn’t find it in me to care enough to continue after reaching my two hour requirement.
 I decided to pass on mastering this one.

 The dialogue though?
 The dialogue is spot on.